Representation Learning by Rotating Your Faces: Prior Work

 Prior work also explore joint representation learning and face rotation for PIFR where~\cite{zhu2014multi,yim2015rotating} are most relevant to our work.
 In~\cite{zhu2014multi}, Multi-View Perceptron~\cite{zhu2014multi} is used to untangle the identity and view representations by processing them with different neurons and maximizing the data log-likelihood.
 Yim \etal~\cite{yim2015rotating} use a multi-task CNN to rotate a face with any pose and illumination to a target pose, and the $L2$ loss-based reconstruction of the input is the second task.
 Both work focus on image synthesis and the identity representation is a by-product during the network learning.
 In contrast, DR-GAN focuses on representation learning, of which face rotation is both a facilitator and a by-product.
 We differ to~\cite{zhu2014multi,yim2015rotating} in four aspects.
 First, we explicitly disentangle the identity representation from pose variations by pose codes.
 Second, we employ the adversarial loss for high-quality synthesis, which drives better representation learning.
 Third, none of them applies to in-the-wild faces as we do.
 Finally, our ability to learn the representation from multiple unconstrained images has not been observed in prior work.

-\Paragraph{Face Image Quality Estimation} Image quality estimation is important for biometric recognition systems~\cite{bharadwaj2014biometric,grother2007performance, tong2010improving}.
+\Paragraph{Face Image Quality Estimation} Low image quality is known to be a challenge for vision tasks~\cite{face-model-fitting-on-low-resolution-images, fsrnet-end-to-end-learning-face-super-resolution-with-facial-priors}.
+Image quality estimation is important for biometric recognition systems~\cite{bharadwaj2014biometric,grother2007performance, tong2010improving}.
 Numerous methods have been proposed to measure the image quality of different biometric modalities including face~\cite{abaza2014design,abdel2007application,ozay2009improving}, iris~\cite{chen2006localized,krichen2007new}, fingerprint~\cite{tabassi2005novel,teixeira2016new}, and gait~\cite{muramatsu2016view,matovski2012including}.
 In the scenario of face recognition, an effective algorithm for face image quality estimation can help to either (i) reduce the number of poor images acquired during enrollment, or (ii) improve feature fusion during testing.
 Both cases can improve the face recognition performance.
-Abaza \etal~\cite{abaza2014design} evaluate multiple quality factors such as contrast, brightness, sharpness, focus and illumination as a face image quality index for face recognition.
+Abaza~\etal~\cite{abaza2014design} evaluate multiple quality factors such as contrast, brightness, sharpness, focus and illumination as a face image quality index for face recognition.
 However, they did not consider pose variance, which is a major challenge in face recognition.
-Ozay \etal~\cite{ozay2009improving} employ a Bayesian network to model the relationships between predefined quality related image features and face recognition, which is show to boost the performance significantly.
+Ozay~\etal~\cite{ozay2009improving} employ a Bayesian network to model the relationships between predefined quality related image features and face recognition, which is show to boost the performance significantly.
 The authors in~\cite{wong2011patch} propose a patch-based face image quality estimation method, which takes into account of geometric alignment, pose, sharpness, and shadows.

 In this work, we employ quality estimation in a unified GAN framework that considers all factors of image quality presented in the dataset, with {\it no} direct supervision.
 For each input image, DR-GAN can generate a coefficient that indicates the quality of the input image.
 The representations from multiple images of the same subject are fused based on the learnt coefficients to generate one unified representation.
 We will show that the learnt coefficients are correlated to the image quality, i.e., a measurement of how good it can be used for face recognition.